-In May 2013, Convergent began a feasibility study to determine the scope and focus of a Capital Campaign.
+Convergent began a feasibility study to determine the scope and focus of a campaign.
 Beyond arriving at the $1.7 million figure over five years, the feasibility study determined several things.

 While the regional business community appreciated the Grant County EDC, the majority did not fully understand the organization’s role and impact in improving the region’s economic conditions.
 As a relatively remote area, attracting retail business to the region would be key to ensuring sustained growth.
 The region’s business community was extremely pro-growth and would support such an expanded economic development effort, but it must be communicated and positioned properly.